 - Monday, July 23, 2012

 Captain von Trapp drew his family together to decide their future.
-Opening the Bible, he randomly settled on verses exhorting Abraham to leave his country and go to the land that God showed.
+Opening the Bible, he randomly settled on Genesis 12:1-9 exhorting Abraham to leave his country and go to the land that God showed.
 For the von Trapps, the offer of an American concert tour was God’s providence: a ticket to freedom.

 After a stealthy escape from Austria, the family arrived in New York.
 The first U.S. tour launched the Trapp Family Singers as concert favorites.
 Maria cleverly concealed her pregnancy from audiences with evolving costumes, and soon after the tour’s end, Johannes was born, the tenth and final child.

 As a tightly knit, self-sufficient family, the von Trapps sang, prayed, and worked together.
 Cross-country concert tours continued each season.
 In 1942 the family bought a farm near Stowe, Vermont, where the Green Mountains reminded them of Austria, and a spacious Austrian-style house became their American home.

 During World War II, Rupert and Werner von Trapp served in the U.S. Army.
 Rosmarie and Eleonore joined the singing group when their brothers left, and the girls were homeschooled during tours.
 “Our bus was a one-room rolling school house,” said their mother.
 When Johannes joined the group, he was similarly educated.
 Until he died in 1947, Captain von Trapp supported his children’s education and career.